 As the early stages of Mike’s recovery progressed, his family, friends, and co-workers began to ask questions: How did this happen to an experienced lineman?
 Who was responsible?

-Gideon, working with Burlington attorney John Evers, filed a lawsuit in August of 2009 on behalf of the Hemonds against Frontier Communications and five other parties.
-Gideon would spend most of the next five years working on the case and traveling between Portland and Vermont.
+Our firm filed a lawsuit in August of 2009 on behalf of the Hemonds against Frontier Communications and five other parties.
+We would spend most of the next five years working on the case and traveling between Portland and Vermont.
 What he uncovered — through dozens of depositions and thousands of pages of documents — was a stunning trail of corporate negligence.

 The electrical switch Mike opened on the morning of Sept.
 28, 2006, was unsafe to operate.
 It was not grounded and did not have insulating components or other features that could have prevented Mike’s injuries.
 The company responsible for upgrading the substation had failed select a safe switch and to properly design grounding for the new switch.
 Other companies failed to recognize the dangers of the switch with the increased electrical flows through power lines in northern Vermont.
 Safety had fallen through the cracks as utilities changed ownership.
 Mike Hemond and his family paid the price.